BiTaksi/node-async/README.md

     async = require 'alinex-async'

 Now you may use one of the following methods.
+All relevant functions are documented whether they belong to this module directly or to the wrapped async class.

 Collections
 -------------------------------------------------

+T
 ### each

 Applies the function parallel to each element of array:

-    async.each [], (e, cb) ->
+    async.each [1..5], (e, cb) ->
-      // do something with element
+      # do something with element `e`
       cb()
     , (err) ->
-      // come here after all elements are processed or one element failed
+      # come here after all elements are processed or one element failed
-      // maybe check for errors
+      # maybe check for errors

+It will immediately skip all runs if any one sends an error back and calls the resulting function with the error first occurred.

 ### eachLimit

+Also run processing of each element in parallel but limit the maximum parallel runs to prevent overload.
+If the maximum number of parallel runs is reached the rest will wait till any run finishes.

+    # set num to the number of parallel runs
+    async.eachLimit [1..5], num, (e, cb) ->
+      # do something with element `e`
+      cb()
+    , (err) ->
+      # come here after all elements are processed or one element failed
+      # maybe check for errors

 ### eachSeries

+The same as above but do each element one after the other.

+    # set num to the number of parallel runs
+    async.eachSeries [1..5], (e, cb) ->
+      # do something with element `e`
+      cb()
+    , (err) ->
+      # come here after all elements are processed or one element failed
+      # maybe check for errors

+If one run will return an error all further elements won'T be processed.

 ### map
 ### mapLimit
 ### mapSeries

 ### filter
 ### reject